Macad3D/Macad3D/Readme.md

 For this reason, the generated wrapper code for the above mentioned version of the library is checked in.
 If you want to re-generate the wrapper code, this is the procedure:

 1. The include files of OCCT must be fixed to work with the compilation step of the wrapper generator.
-You find a patch file [here](Build/Patches/OcctCompilationFixes.patch), just apply it to `ThirdParty\OCCT\inc`.
+You find a patch file [here](Build/Patches/OcctCompilationFixes.patch), just apply it to the include directory of OCCT.

 2. Start the wrapper code generation.